 Finally, we show that the neural networks constructed in the proof of Theorem 5.1 are not very sparse i.e., the fraction of non-zero weights of the network, compared to the total number of weights, is not small.
 Figure 3 shows that the fraction of non-zero weights of the network increases with increasing s and decreasing N (for d = 1).
 For analytic functions, it is (asymptotically) more efficient to increase s than N, as the convergence rate is $O(N^{-s})$ .
-This lets us conclude that the constructed networks corresponding to sensible choices of s and N are, in general, quite dense.
+This lets us conclude that the constructed networks corresponding to sensible choices of sand N are, in general, quite dense.
 This is in agreement with what one observes in practice.
-This is in contrast to the theoretical results for deep ReLU (and other) neural networks, where the sparsity of the constructed networks generally increases with increasing accuracy [65, 54, 20].
+This is in contrast to the theoretical results for deep ReLU (and other) neural networks, where the sparsity of the constructed networks generally increases with increasing accuracy [20, 4, 34].

-6. DISCUSSION
+6. Summary and discussion

-The main aim of this paper was to provide explicit bounds on the error (in highorder Sobolev) norms with which a neural network with a tanh activation function approximates Sobolev regular functions, $C^k$ functions and analytic functions.
+The main aim of this paper was to provide explicit bounds on the error (in high-order Sobolev) norms with which a neural network with a tanh activation function approximates Sobolev-regular functions, $C^k$ functions and analytic functions.
 To this end, we prove such explicit bounds on the approximation error for Sobolev functions in Theorem 5.1 and for analytic functions in Corollary 5.5.
 In both cases, we prove these bounds for a tanh neural network with just 2 hidden layers.
 Our proofs are constructive and the construction relies on three key ideas: (1) the approximation of monomials by finite differences of a smooth activation function (Lemma 3.5), (2) the approximation of the multiplication operator (Lemma 3.7) and (3) the approximation of a partition of unity (Section 4).
+In particular, we prove that a neural network with only hidden layers and

-FIGURE 3.
-Fraction of non-zero weights (i.e. 1- sparsity) of the networks of Theorem 5.1 for different values of s and N in the case where d = 1.
+Figure 3: Fraction of non-zero weights (i.e. 1- sparsity) of the networks of Theorem 5.1 for different values of s and N in the case where d = 1.